Focaccia bread with cherry tomatoes and basil

 • 3 garlic cloves smashed

-In a small bowl, dissolve the yeast and sugar in the warm water (no hotter than 110°F).
-Allow the mixture to sit for 10 minutes, until it becomes foamy.
+1. In a small bowl, dissolve the yeast and sugar in the warm water (no hotter than 110°F).
+Allow it to sit for 10 minutes until the mixture becomes foamy.

 1. In a large bowl, whisk together the flour and salt.
 Create a well in the center and pour in the yeast mixture along with olive oil.